mohammedsaer/asp.net-using-vb.net/1- AdRotator/README.md

-# AdRotator control example in asp using vb.net
+# AdRotator control in ASP.NET using VB.NET

 ### 1 -  Create  an XML file.
 Name the XML file as adsData.xml #